noargs/ARM-cortex-m-adc-timers-pwm-can-lowpower/20_can_normal_mode_2_nodes_accp_filtering/README.md

-In this project we will change the acceptance filtering to filter out some messages as in previous CAN projects we kept the acceptance filtering (`FilterMaskIdHigh`, and `FilterMaskIdLow`) and their corresponding `FilterIdHigh`, and `FilterIdLow` all **0x0000**
+In this project we will change the acceptance filtering to filter out some messages as in previous CAN projects we kept the acceptance filtering (`FilterMaskIdHigh`, and `FilterMaskIdLow`) and their corresponding `FilterIdHigh`, and `FilterIdLow` all **0x0000** as we were interested in receiving all the messages however here we will change the values to these register to get only desired message and discard others.

 > [!NOTE]
 > A quick reminder, to filter out bits you want in a message make them 1s in FilterMaskId High and Low registers (as these are test bits same when doing & operation).
 And value you want either 1s or 0s put them in the FilterId High and Low registers.